lalitsom/MultiKeys/README.md

 #### Wants to Contribute to Project
  some things to read first.

  [SDK] for vjoy drivers by [Shaul Eizikovich].

-[documentation] for  kernel hotkey by http://yorick.oblita.com.
+ [Documentation] for  kernel hotkey by http://yorick.oblita.com.